 We know: It's a holiday, and you've been a good mensch all year.
 You're ready for some sweets.
-Is there anything better than a batch of freshly made, sugar-dusted sufganiyot (Jewish doughnuts)?
+Is there anything better than a batch of freshly made, sugar-dusted sufganiyot?
 Sure, they require a little time and care to make at home, but it's the holidays.
 This is why we take time off—to devote more effort to making decadent celebratory foods.
 The other 357 days a year, you can eat plastic-wrapped powdered doughnuts from the gas station and let the sugar get all over your chest while you rest your chin on a roll of your own fat and binge-watch Storage Wars.
 But this week, make Uri Scheft's bitchin' sufganiyot with three different fillings: chocolate pastry cream, vanilla cream, and strawberry jam.

 Continue the carb-loading with noodle kugel, a traditional Ashkenazi dish.
 But this is no normal casserole; it's a delicious, fattening synthesis of egg noodles baked in a mixture of eggs, cottage cheese, sour cream, cinnamon, raisins, and more than a little bit of sugar.
 If you like visual instruction, watch as Barbra Streisand (well, "Barbra Streisand") shows us how to make it.

-This first appeared on MUNCHIES in December 2016.
+A version of this article first appeared on MUNCHIES in December 2016.